Do I Have ADHD?

 Is ADHD the same as being distracted or unmotivated?

-It’s not laziness or lack of willpower.
+It’s not laziness or lack of effort.

 What if I relate to ADHD symptoms but don’t want medication?